-Karen L. Schott, 51, is the owner, operator and Secretary/Treasurer of Bar Four F Ranch, Inc., a dryland, small grains and lease pasture farming operation in Broadview, Montana.
-She is a member director and past board chair of Northwest Farm Credit Services, ACA.
-She served on the Board's Governance Committee in 2018.
-Ms. Schott became a director in 2016 and her term expires on December 31, 2019.
+Karen L. Schott, 52, is the owner, operator and Secretary/Treasurer of Bar Four F Ranch, Inc., a dryland, small grains and lease pasture farming operation in Broadview, Montana.
+She is a member, director and past board chair of Northwest Farm Credit Services, ACA.
+She served on the Board's Audit Committee in 2019.
+Ms. Schott became a director in 2016 and her term expired on December 31, 2019.

-Kevin A. Still, 61, is the President and Chief Executive Officer of Co-Alliance, LLP, a partnership of five cooperatives supplying energy, agronomy and animal nutrition, producing swine, and marketing grain in Avon, Indiana.
+Kevin A. Still, 62, is the President and Chief Executive Officer of Co-Alliance, LLP, a partnership of five cooperatives supplying energy, agronomy and animal nutrition, producing swine, and marketing grain in Avon, Indiana.
 He is also Chief Executive Officer and Treasurer of Excel Co-op, Inc., Frontier Co-op, Inc., IMPACT Co-op, Inc., LaPorte County Farm Bureau Cooperative Association and Midland Co-op, Inc., agricultural retail cooperatives.
-Mr. Still is President of Northwind Pork, LLC, a pork producing operation and of Michiana Agra, LLC, an agricultural retail cooperative.
-He is also owner and President of Still Farms, LLC.
+Mr. Still is President of Northwind Pork, LLC, a pork producing operation and of Michiana Agra, LLC, an agricultural retail cooperative, and an officer of Alliance Feed, LLC, an agricultural retail cooperative.
+He is also owner and President of Still Farms, LLC, a grain farm in Galesburg, Illinois.
 He is board chair of Local Harvest Food, a food broker, and a director of Wholestone Farms II, LLC, a food company.
-He served as second vice chair of the Board and on the Board's Executive Committee in 2018.
-Mr. Still became a director in 2002 and served as the Board's second vice chair in 2015 and 2016 and as chair of the Board's Risk Committee from 2008 through 2017.
+He served as second vice chair of the Board in 2018 and 2019 and on the Board's Executive Committee in 2019.
+Mr. Still became a director in 2002 and served as the Board's second vice chair in 2016 and as chair of the Board's Risk Committee from 2008 through 2017.
 His term expires on December 31, 2022.

-Edgar A. Terry, 59, is the owner and President of Terry Farms, Inc., a vegetable and strawberry farming operation in Ventura.
+Edgar A. Terry, 60, is the owner and President of Terry Farms, Inc., a vegetable and strawberry farming operation in Ventura.
 California.
-He is an owner and officer of Amigos Fuerza, Inc., a provider of farm labor contracting, and Moonridge Management, Inc., a provider of back office and human resources consulting, and an owner and President of Willal, Inc., a sales and marketing company.
-Mr. Terry is also an owner and Vice President of Rancho Adobe, Inc. and an owner and partner in Central AP, LLC, and JJE, LLC, farmland real estate businesses.
+He is an owner and officer of Amigos Fuerza, Inc., a provider of farm labor contracting, and Moonridge Management, Inc., a provider of back office and human resources consulting.
+Mr. Terry is also an owner and limited partner of Ag.
+Center LTD, a real estate company, and an owner and President of Willal, Inc., a sales and marketing company.
+Mr. Terry is an owner and Vice President of Rancho Adobe, Inc. and an owner and partner in Central AP, LLC, and JJE, LLC, farmland real estate businesses.
 He is a senior adjunct professor at California Lutheran University.
-Mr. Terry is a member and former director and past board chair of Farm Credit West, ACA, and serves on the Farm Credit System Audit Committee.
+Mr. Terry is a member, former director and past board chair of Farm Credit West, ACA, and serves on the Farm Credit System Audit Committee.
 Mr. Terry is a director of Limoneira Company, a publicly held agribusiness and real estate development company.
+He serves as vice chair of the Ventura County Fairgrounds Foundation, a nonprofit organization in Ventura, California.
 He also serves as advisory board chair of the Center for Economic Research and Forecasting.
-He served as chair of the Board's Risk Committee in 2018.
-Mr. Terry became a director in 2016 and his term expires on December 31, 2019.
+He served as chair of the Board's Risk Committee in 2019.
+Mr. Terry became a director in 2016 and his term expires on December 31, 2023.

-Brandon J. Wittman, 48, is the Chief Executive Officer and General Manager of Yellowstone Valley Electric Cooperative, Inc., an electric distribution cooperative in Huntley, Montana.
-He serves as chair of the manager's group for Montana Electric Cooperatives Association, and serves on the customer advisory committee of Border States Electric, and the manager's advisory committee of Central Montana Electric Power Cooperative.
-He served on the Board's Audit Committee in 2018.
+Brandon J. Wittman, 49, is the Chief Executive Officer and General Manager of Yellowstone Valley Electric Cooperative, Inc., an electric distribution cooperative in Huntley, Montana.
+Mr. Wittman is a director of The Farm Credit Council, a national trade association.
+He is the chair of the manager's group for Montana Electric Cooperatives Association, and serves on the customer advisory committee of Border States Electric, and the manager's advisory committee of Central Montana Electric Power Cooperative.
+He served on the Board's Compensation and Human Resources Committee in 2019.
 Mr. Wittman became a director in 2018 and his term expires on December 31, 2022.